Blueprint: legal RAG

 02

-Load ontology before retrieval
+Load schema before retrieval

 Give the agent the live labels and fields it can query instead of allowing guessed schema names.